UMEssen/FHIR-PYrate/README.md

 | query_to_dataframe         |  3   |       Yes       |    Yes    |         DataFrame          |
 | trade_rows_for_dataframe   |  3   |       Yes       |    Yes    |         DataFrame          |

+**BETA FEATURE**: It is also possible to cache the bundles using the `bundle_caching` parameter, which specifies a caching folder.
+This has not yet been tested extensively and does not have any cache invalidation mechanism.

 A toy request for ImagingStudy:

 ```python